CRFricke/Authorization.Core/README.md

 # Authorization.Core

-A set of library packageses that implement granular claims-based authorization on top of Microsoft's ASP.NET Core Identity Framework.
+A set of library packages that implement granular claims-based authorization on top of Microsoft's ASP.NET Core Identity Framework.

 ## The Authorization.Core Package